Ac3CJ/Nucleo-Fan-Controller/README.md

 3. **Closed Loop Control with Temperature Measurements**:
    - The fan speed adjusts automatically based on the measured temperature.
-   - No rotary encoder input is needed in this mode.
+   - Target Temperature can be set with the rotary encoder

 ---